lidofinance/docs/docs/contracts/self-owned-steth-burner.md

 The full formal spec provided with [LIP-6](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-6.md).

+## Cover application workflow

+1. The contract accepts burning requests only from the `Aragon Voting` contract by transferring stETH.
+2. The transfer performed by `requestBurnMyStETHForCover` func call which requires explicit `approve` beforehand.
+3. Cover application performs as a part of the oracle reports and rate-limited to prevent sandwiching.

+NB: daily burn quota is set to 4BP of TVL, consider to tune it if needed (overall token rebase should stay less than 7.5BP).

 ## Shares burnt counters

 The contract stores the total amount of shares ever burnt, distinguishing cover and non-cover shares,